manuel-di-iorio/gm-json-stringify-ordered/README.md

 > Note: struct keys are sorted alphabetically (`active`, `inv`, `meta`, ...).

----

-## 🔧 Technical details

-- Serialization uses the `buffer_` functions to write directly to a buffer, reducing temporary allocations — this is significantly faster than concatenating strings.
-- Strings are escaped, numbers keep their numeric form, and `undefined`/`NaN` become `null`.

----

 ## 🤝 Contributing

 If you'd like to improve the script or suggest changes, open an issue or a pull request in the repository.